limbernie/limbernie.github.io/_posts/2018-11-13-bsidestlv-forensics.md

 ![b94935e4.png](/assets/images/posts/bsidestlv-forensics/b94935e4.png)
 </a>

-Pivoting on "FemtoZip" in Google, I come to a GitHub [repository](https://github.com/gtoubassi/femtozip).
+Pivoting on "FemtoZip" in Google led me to a GitHub [repository](https://github.com/gtoubassi/femtozip).
 According to the project description,

 > FemtoZip is a "shared dictionary" compression library optimized for small documents that may not compress well with traditional tools such as gzip